 - rejuvenate UK manufacturing communities in the north of England and north Wales.

-Read the news announcement: UK government invests £215 million into small nuclear reactors
+Read the news announcement: Over £200 million grant to Rolls-Royce small nuclear reactors.

 This challenge aligns with the Nuclear Sector Deal (2018) and government’s Advanced Nuclear Technologies framework, which can provide the supporting policy framework for encouraging new nuclear technologies.